calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

 -----------------

 1. One of the biggest transitions of your life - you are "contributing back" for the first time
-2. You're not a student any more - you need to abide by a new set of professional rules
+2. You're not a student any more - you need to abide by a new set of professional rules (and therefore expected responsibilities)
 3. You can still be a professional and still be yourse lf
 4. You don't have to be _friends_ with your colleagues
 5. You have a duty of care for your colleagues just as much as you students